-This is the conversation you want to have with your child now, so he knows what to do in this situation.
+Have a conversation with your child now, so he knows what to do in this situation.
 It is essential not to panic and hold breath.
-Knowing these two essential rules and practicing them around the pool will give you child confidence to deal with the waves of the lake or ocean and this also is an important part of being safe in the water.
+Knowing these two fundamental rules and practicing them around the pool will give your child confidence to deal with the waves of the lake or ocean and this also is an integral part of being safe in the water.

 Basic Swim Strokes

 Practice makes it perfect.
-Watch videos of the basic strokes, attend a demo class at the Goldfish Swim School or check out a Jumpstart Clinic.
-This will allow your little one practice how to swim and be able to safely move around the water.
+Watch videos of the basic strokes, attend a demo class at the Goldfish Swim School, or check out a Jumpstart Clinic.
+Allow your little one practice how to swim and be able to move around the water safely.

 Have Life Vest Nearby

 Water safety is a top priority for us moms.
-Whenever your little swimmer feels comfortable in the water or not, know where lifesaving devices are and always having them available.
+Whenever your little swimmer feels comfortable in the water or not, know where lifesaving devices are and always have them available.

 Put Away Pool Toys

 Kids may not always assess a situation fully, so it’s up to adults to address any potential hazards – including pool toys.
-Children and especially toddlers may be tempted to grab a pool toy while it’s in the water and may inadvertently tumble into the water.
-Always put away any pool toys when the pool is not being used, whether indoor or outdoor.
+Children and especially toddlers, may be tempted to grab a pool toy while it’s in the water and may inadvertently tumble into the water.
+Always put away any pool toys you are not using, whether indoor or outdoor.